ladelpriore/ladelpriore/README.md

 ## Hi there 👋

 Recent graduate of Fullstack Academy software engineering bootcamp learning PERN stack, PostgreSQL, SQL, Express, Prisma, React, Javascript, HTML, CSS.

+🔭 Check out the pinned projects for a quick demo of the PERN stack.

+🌱 For a deeper dive, review the repos (Blocks 1-40) to demonstrate each programming concept.

 <!--
 **ladelpriore/ladelpriore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.